 - Inviting key policy makers and decision takers in the public and private sector to attend an organisation seeking to address or relieve poverty during the week itself

 - Hosting a specific event with a theme which delves into the detail of one specific aspect.

-For 2023 that specific event is on Friday 13th October in St Michael’s Church, Newquay and the specific theme will be the Real Living Wage Place campaign for Cornwall.
+We kick off Challenge Poverty Week with an event on Friday 13 October at St Michael’s Church, Newquay and the specific theme will be the Real Living Wage Place campaign for Cornwall.

 When booking your place, you have the option to register interest for your organisation to have a free, tabletop stand at the event.

 The full agenda is now available on the Eventbrite booking page.